18 Effective Email List Ideas for Romance Authors

 15. Factoids, Tidbits, News Related to Your Topic

 Sometimes truth is stranger than fiction.
 If there’s something going on in the real world that relates to what you write about, share it.
-For example, I once pondered to my subscribers about what my characters would have done during the pandemic.
+For example, I once asked my subscribers what my characters would have done during the pandemic.

-I wrote about the Hope Diamond, and included the new (at the time) information that revealed it was once the French Blue.
+I wrote about the Hope Diamond and included the new (at the time) information that revealed it had once been the French Blue.
 I also shared the curse.

 I have a character who is afraid to fly, so when I flew into San Francisco (the landing gets close to the bay) I took a picture and shared it with my readers asking them what they thought the character would think being that close to the water during the landing.